-Sculpin observed in the Susitna River during the 1980s were generally not differentiated by species, and as a result, there is little information about individual species (Gap Analysis 2012).
-The slimy sculpin (Cottus congnatus) is the most abundant sculpin species and the only sculpin species conclusively identified to within the Susitna River drainage (ADF&G 1981aa).
-However, the coastal range sculpin (Cottus aleuticus), the sharpnose sculpin (Cottus asper), and the Pacific staghorn sculpin (Leptocottus armatus) may also be present in the Lower Susitna River based on their regional distribution (1981aa).
+Sculpin observed in the Susitna River during the 1980s were generally not differentiated by species, and as a result, there is little information about individual species (HDR 2012).
+The slimy sculpin (Cottus congnatus) is the most abundant sculpin species and the only sculpin species conclusively identified as present within the Susitna River drainage (Delaney et al. 1981a, 1981b).
+However, the coastal range sculpin (Cottus aleuticus), the sharpnose sculpin (Cottus asper), and the Pacific staghorn sculpin (Leptocottus armatus) may also be present in the Lower Susitna River based on their regional distribution (HDR 2012).
 This section includes information specific to slimy sculpin where available, but otherwise may reflect information related to sculpin (Cottus spp.) generally.